mattermost/docs/source/help/getting-started/searching.rst

 Searching
 =========

 Use the search box to find messages and replies that match the search terms that you enter.
-All channels that you are a member of are searched.
+All channels that you are a member of in the current team are searched.

 - Multiple-word search terms return results that contain all of the terms.
 - When results appear, click the **Jump** link to view that post in the channel archive.
 - File attachments and their filenames are not searched.
 If file attachments show up in the search results, it's because they are attached to messages that match the search query.
 -  You can use search modifiers such as ``from:dave`` to return results only from certain people or in certain channels.
 For more information about this, see the `Search Modifiers`_ section.